I sure wonder if STMI is going to misrepresent any information! I sure hope not :]

 Oh man!
 A potted shrub!

-Drake Messel's team in the Stal-Haberson labyrinth theorized that shrubs in l-nodes are actually independent, commensalistic organisms, and not labyrinth-constructs.
+Drake Messel's team theorized that the plant life in the Stal-Haberson labyrinth are independent, commensalistic organisms, rather than labyrinth-constructs.

 Messel says the shrub grows in a crack in the floor, and the labyrinth falsely recognizes it as a part of itself and builds a pot around it.